-In the course of business activities, Makita is exposed to financial risks, such as foreign exchange rate risks, market price fluctuation risks, interest rate risks, credit risks, and liquidity risks.
+In the course of business activities, Makita is exposed to financial risks, such asforeign exchange rate risks, stock price risks, interest rate risks, credit risks, and liquidity risks.
 We perform risk management activities to reduce such financial risks.

 (1) Market risk